Photo of a group collaboration activity in Viet Nam

 Lancaster University – INCREASE & AI Labs

 200 young people in Indonesia and 30 in the UK will attend a Green Skills Bootcamp covering climate literacy, circular economy, sustainable enterprise, ethical leadership, digital skills, and green employability competencies.
 These young people will then undertake real-world consultancy challenges with UK and Indonesian employers and an iGrow Green Careers Summit to showcase youth solutions in both countries.
-Programme sustainability is provided by Lancaster University’s global campus in Indonesia.
+The programme is developed and led by Lancaster University Management School in the UK, working in partnership with collaborators in Indonesia.

 Brunel University of London – INCREASE & AI Labs